bmarolleau/code-explainer/README.md

 ## Features

-- Translate code from one programming language to another.
+- Explain code in plain english - Focus on COBOL
-- Utilizes Language Models on watsonx.ai.
+- Utilizes Language Models on watsonx.ai (Mistral Large) and soon Code Assistant for Z (Granite) model
 - Responsive and user-friendly web interface built with React and Carbon Design.
 - Scalable FastAPI backend to handle translation requests.
 - Easy-to-use and deployable monorepo structure.

-## Todos
-- [x] Containerize
-- [ ] Add additional watsonx.ai instances besides BAM
-- [ ] Get saved prompts from watsonx.ai and built view to select them
-- [ ] Detect language, also using an LLM

 ## Installation